Visual Anagrams: Generating Multi-View Optical Illusions with Diffusion Models: The Art of Choosing Prompts

 \section{The Art of Choosing Prompts}

 We find that choosing good prompts is important to achieving good illusions.
 We lay out a few rules of thumb here.
 Firstly, it is very hard to reason as to what will make good illusions.
-Prompts that one may believe to work easily can be impossible, and prompts that one may believe to have no chance of working may work fantastically.
+Prompts that one may believe to work easily can fail consistently, and prompts that one may believe to have no chance of working may work fantastically.
 We find that more abstract styles, such as \texttt{"a painting"} or \texttt{"a drawing"} work much better than realistic styles such as \texttt{"a photo of"}.
 We believe this is because the constraints on realistic styles is too strong for illusions to work well.
-We also find that human faces make for good illusions, which we hypothesize is because humans are not great at recognizing upside down faces, but very good at recognizing right-side-up faces.
+We also find that human faces make for good illusions, perhaps due to the sensitivity of the human visual system to face-like stimuli.